pingcap/docs-tidb-operator/en/backup-restore-overview.md

 * `.spec.storageClassName`: The persistent volume (PV) type specified for the restore operation.
 * `.spec.storageSize`: The PV size specified for the restore operation.
 This value must be greater than the size of the backup data.
-* `.spec.tableFilter`: Specify tables that match the [table filter rules](https://docs.pingcap.com/tidb/stable/table-filter/) for BR.
+* `.spec.tableFilter`: Specifies tables that match the [table filter rules](https://docs.pingcap.com/tidb/stable/table-filter/) for BR.
 This field can be ignored by default.

     If the field is not configured, the default `tableFilter` value for TiDB Lightning is as follows: